Diversity, Equity, and Inclusion

 Embed in the fabric of the association

-Continue efforts by National Board to identify strategies on how to embed and sustain DE&I in the fabric of how the association is governed, managed, and operated to foster and maintain a culture of trust and the removal of barriers to equal opportunities within NCMA.
+The NCMA Diversity, Equity, and Inclusion Council (DE&I Council) continues efforts by the NCMA National Board to identify strategies to embed and sustain DE&I in the fabric of how the association is governed, managed, and operated to foster and maintain a culture of trust and removal of barriers to opportunities within NCMA.

 NCMA DE&I Triad: Community, Governance, and Practice